extreme-business/lingo/README.md

 ## Proto
 Proto files are generated to go server and client code with [buf](https://buf.build).
-Buf also genereates [Openapiv2](https://swagger.io/specification/v2/) files in yaml and json for every service.
+Buf also generates [Openapiv2](https://swagger.io/specification/v2/) files in yaml and json for every service.
 - build the proto files with `./scripts/proto.sh`.
 - resulting go files are in `proto/gen/go/**/*.go`.
 - resulting Openapiv2 files are in `proto/gen/Openapiv2/**/*{json,yaml}`